smkim1223/Note_Obsidian_Git/_PARA note taking/004 Archive/2025 PNNL works/CDP/2025 CDP feedback.md

 ## Are there opportunities for improvement (e.g., related to their work, technical or behavioral competencies, collaboration, etc.)?
 I also look forward to increasing his contributions to fundamental research works with high long-term potential.
 Strengthening this aspect would not only enhance the group’s research portfolio but also support his own professional growth in a meaningful way.

+He has been requested to be involved in the fundamental studies along with his major approaches in the applied science.
+By considering his capability, I believe he can enhance his research and manage scope across the basic and applied science.